 Please note that it is incumbent on candidates to find suitable employment in the Community.
 The RNIP Vernon team will not assist candidates with their search for employment.
 More information regarding employment can be found in the Frequently Asked Questions (FAQs).

 You must have the RNIP Offer of Employment Form filled out and signed by your employer.
-It is your responsibility to upload this form as part of your application.
+It is your responsibility to upload this form to your candidate profile as part of your application.

 4. Complete the Schedule 1 Rural and Northern Immigration Pilot (IMM 5911)